dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 watch over and guide their shared voyage, ensure that his fellow beings reach the other side.
 There is the shepherd, who strives for buddhahood, but only after all other sentient beings have acheived buddhahood first.
-The shepherd returns to the battlefield, lifetime after lifetime, forgoing escape from the mortal coil
+The shepherd returns to the battlefield to find a new flock, lifetime after lifetime, all-but-permanently forgoing escape from the cycle of rebirth.

 The shepherd is the "highest" bodhisattva, who has vowed remain behind for the longest time and make the greatest personal sacrifices.

-- one might say this is the greatest sacrifice, as one must acknowledge the all-but-ensured lack of personal attainment of Buddhahood, since it would be a pipe-dream to think all sentient lifeforms could become Buddha.
+The shepherd bodhisattva essentially sacrifices their own personal attainment of buddhahood through countless lives of reincarnation.

 The symbol of the shepherd is one that appears in at least four major religions.
 It's not a coincidence.
 The sign of the shepherd is used as